2025 Solar Incentives Guide for Wausau, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the total cost of solar system installation, and has fluctuated slightly over time between 26-30%.
+The ITC was originally for 30% of the total cost of installing solar panels, although it has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
+The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
 There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 More information about the new Inflation Reduction Act can be found here.
-Your local Wausau solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Wausau solar installers.

 State & Local Solar Incentives